Devjosef/vibe-guard/README.md

 ## Learning Security

-Vibe-Guard is more than a scanner - it's an educational tool that teaches you about web security:
+Vibe-Guard is more than a scanner, it's an educational tool that teaches you about web security:

 ### **Understanding Vulnerabilities**